 As with most forms of malware, ransomware attacks typically arrive via some form of social engineering technique, and in most cases, organizations only become aware of the attack once all data has been encrypted.
 The problem with detecting social engineering attacks is that they are inherently deceitful and tend to prey on unsuspecting victims.

 Once the targeted organization has been infected, the ransomware script will try to propagate to as many different systems as possible, thus making it very difficult to contain.

-If that’s not enough, over the last five years we’ve seen a proliferation of strains known as “file-less ransomware”, which are even harder to detect as they do not install any files on the victim’s device.
+Over the last five years we’ve seen a proliferation of strains known as “file-less ransomware”, which are even harder to detect than other strains as they do not install any files on the victim’s device.
 File-less ransomware attacks usually take advantage of Microsoft Windows PowerShell, which gives adversaries access to pretty much everything and anything in a Windows environment.

 Most companies will already utilize software solutions such as anti-virus software, SPAM filters, and sandboxes.
 However, these days, many strains of ransomware are able to evade such solutions.
 While there may not be a ‘magic bullet’ when it comes to detecting and preventing ransomware attacks, there are some best practices that organizations should adhere to, which include:

 Since employees are the weakest link in this scenario, the obvious first step to take would be to ensure that all employees are able to spot potentially malicious emails, which includes checking for the following: